ericom-gideon/docs/docs/reference/support-policy.md

 ## Monitoring

-#### Rails Apps
+#### Servers
+As our server offering is unmanaged, it is the customer's responsibility to configure any rescources and ensure that the individual server is correctly setup and secured.

 Our Ninefold platform and infrastructure is monitored 24x7 by our engineers as well as a series of automated systems.
-However, it is the customer’s responsibility to configure monitoring at the application level in order to monitor application statistics.
-You can sign up for a free New Relic account directly in your Rails app.
+However, it is the customer’s responsibility to configure monitoring.
+We recommend Pingdom & New Relic.

-#### Servers
-As our server offering is unmanaged, it is the customer's responsibility to ensure that the individual server is correctly setup and secured.

 ## Platform Status
 We provide up-to-date notification of incidents & upcoming maintenance via http://status.ninefold.com.
 Customers can subscribe to the status system to be kept abreast of any issues.